 Instagram Alert!
-Jennifer Lopes Looks nude In A Misleading Selfie
+Jennifer Lopez Looks Nude In A Misleading Selfie

 Jennifer Lopez’s birthday message for her twins

-In Feb.
+On Feb.
 22, the actress wrote a heartfelt birthday message on Instagram for her twins, Max and Emme’s ninth birthday.
 The children’s father, Marc Anthony, was present at the party to celebrate their birthdays.

 “I cant believe nine years ago today that God entrusted me with the biggest blessings of my life.
 I immediately felt bonded, protective, overwhelmed with emotion and like the luckiest woman on this earth.
 And Ive felt that way everyday since.
 You make me proud every single moment of every single day!
 You are two shining lights that make this world a better more beautiful place for me and everyone who is lucky enough to know you.
 Mama loves you so damn much!!!” the “Shades of Blue” actress wrote.